aureliayang/EcoSLIM_CONUS/src/README.md

 * **denh2o,** density of water
 * **moldiff,** Molecular diffusivity
 * **dtfrac,** Numerical stability information
+* **nfactor,** It should be a large number, if you use LB2.
+For example, it is 100,000 for CONUS2.0.
 * **nind,** Number of subsurface indicator
 * **Indname,** pfb file of indicator
 # Build